Bl4Cc4t/GoodTwitter2/readme.md

 ## Background
-Since Twitter disabled the 2014 layout on June 1st 2020 and therefore [GoodTwitter](https://github.com/ZusorCode/GoodTwitter) [stopped working too](https://twitter.com/ZusorOW/status/1258885451055800320), I decided to create a somewhat fix for the site.
+Twitter disabled its old 2014 layout on June 1st 2020 completely.
+This caused the popular extension [GoodTwitter](https://github.com/ZusorCode/GoodTwitter) [to not work anymore](https://twitter.com/ZusorOW/status/1258885451055800320).
+But since I like the older layout better, I decided to create this script to recreate the legacy look in a way.

 ## Disclaimers
 - Please keep in mind that a few things break from time to time so creating pull requests and/or issues is appreciated.
-  - The disableAutoRefresh feature is extremely buggy atm, any help would be very nice
 - This is by no means a full recreation of the old design, it is more like a hybrid between the two.

 ## Features